mindria-ai/sec-rag-app/README.md

 # sec-rag-app
-Demo RAG application for high compliance industry to showcase Mindria integrations
+Demo RAG application in high compliance industry to showcase Mindria integrations

 ## Goal

-Build a locally runnable, Dockerized RAG (Retrieval-Augmented Generation) application that lets users query the latest 10-K, 10-Q, 8-K SEC filings for a given company.
+Build a locally runnable, Dockerized RAG (Retrieval-Augmented Generation) application that lets users query the latest S-1, S-1/A, Prospectus SEC filings for a given company to evaluate Pre-IPO value.
 The user provides their OpenAI API key, and the app returns a trustworthy, source-attributed answer.

 ## DEMO